mattboyer/PYaffs/_drafts/hl4.md

 ## Finding the `obj_id`

-I do know that `tcpdump`'s parent object has objectId `0x00000226` and I know that its parent object is a directory named `xbin`.
+I know that `tcpdump`'s object header has a `parent_obj_id` member with a value of `0x00000226` and I know that its parent object is a directory named `xbin`.
 Knowing what I know now about block sizes, I can look for that directory's object header and search the block's spare data for that number.
 I expect the `xbin` string to start 10 bytes from a block boundary:

 	714-mboyer@marylou:~/Hacks/Nam-Phone_G40C/PYaffs [HL4:I±R=]$ grep -abo 'xbin' ../images/system.img  | awk -F':' '{ if(10==($1 % 2112)){ print $1 - 10} }'
 	105709824